Robert L. Hunter

-Robert Lee "Merle" Hunter (1898 (Note: NFL records list Hunter as having been born on September 4, 1888; other sources however indicate that he was actually born in 1898.)–July 28, 1997) was an American judge, lawyer, politician, and athlete best known for serving as the presiding judge of the Divorce Division of the Circuit Court of Cook County from the court's re-creation 1964 until his retirement in 1979.
+Robert Lee "Merle" Hunter (September 4, 1898 (Note: NFL records list Hunter as having been born on September 4, 1888; other sources however indicate that he was actually born in 1898.) – July 28, 1997) was an American judge, lawyer, politician, and athlete best known for serving as the presiding judge of the Divorce Division of the Circuit Court of Cook County from the court's re-creation 1964 until his retirement in 1979.
 In the 1920s, Hunter played collegiate American football for the Iowa Hawkeyes and professional football in the NFL.
 He also wrestled for the Iowa Hawkeyes wrestling team, winning a Big Ten Conference title.

-He served as president of the Illinois Civil Service Commission for approximately eight years in the 1940s, and was the Republican Party's nominee for mayor of Chicago in 1951.
+He later served as president of the Illinois Civil Service Commission for approximately eight years in the 1940s, and was the Republican Party's nominee for mayor of Chicago in 1951.
 Despite his long affiliation with the Republican Party, he was nominated for a Cook County Superior Court judgeship by the Democratic Party in 1962, and won election.
 He continued as judge after Cook County consolidated its court system into a single Circuit Court two years later.

 Early life

 Football records state that Hunter was born September 4, 1888, in Mapleton, Iowa.
-Other sources, however, indicated that he was born a decade later in 1898 in Boone, Iowa.
+Other sources, however, indicated that he was born a decade later. in 1898 in Boone, Iowa.
 Hunter was raised in Mapleton.
 His father, John Lincoln Hunter, served as mayor of the town.